Male scratching his head after sending unencrypted email

 Email encryption is a security technique that involves encoding the contents of an email message.

-Encryption essentially scrambles the message so that it is unreadable without the correct decryption key.
+Encryption scrambles the message so that it becomes unreadable without the correct decryption key.

 Encryption disguises the contents of your emails

-A decryption key can be permanently held or accessed by proving your identity through recipient authentication.
+The decryption key can be held permanently or accessed by proving your identity through recipient authentication.

-Anyone transmitting sensitive information by email should use email encryption.
+Anyone transmitting sensitive information via email should use encryption.

-This is crucial for preventing data breaches, identity theft, and cyber attacks.
+This is essential to prevent data breaches, identity theft, and cyber attacks.

-Encryption is particularly important for businesses and professionals who regularly handle high volumes of sensitive data.
+Encryption is particularly important for businesses and professionals that handle high volumes of personal or confidential data.

-In many cases, encrypting customer data during digital transmission is not just a safety measure but a legal requirement.
+In many sectors, encrypting customer data in digital transmission is not just good practice but a legal requirement.

 Why Is Email Not Secure?

-Email has been around as long as the internet has, and it was never designed to be highly secure.
+Email has existed for as long as the internet, but it was never designed with security in mind.

-When you send an email, just like with any other data on the internet, it travels through multiple nodes in a network.
+When you send an email, it travels through multiple nodes in a network.

-At any one of these points, a bad actor could be present.
-It could be at your mail server, your recipient's, or in between.
+At any one of these points, a bad actor could intercept the data - whether at your mail server, your recipient’s, or anywhere in between.

-If your email contents are not encrypted, they can be accessed, even manipulated, on their journey.
+If your email contents are not encrypted, they can be read or even manipulated during transmission.

 What Data Needs Encrypting?

-Sensitive information, like personally identifiable information or confidential documents, must always be encrypted.
+Sensitive information such as personally identifiable information or confidential documents should always be encrypted.

-This includes names, addresses, and birthdays, as well as passwords, banking data, business contracts, and proprietary information.
+This includes names, addresses, and birthdays, along with passwords, banking details, business contracts, and proprietary data.

 Businesses are duty-bound to protect personal information

-The risk isn't limited to external communications; internal emails within an organisation or on the same network are equally vulnerable.
+The risk is not limited to external communications.
+Internal emails within an organisation or across the same network are also vulnerable.

 How Does Email Encryption Work?

 1. Encryption Process: When you send an encrypted email, the content is scrambled using a cryptographic algorithm.
-This turns the readable text into ciphertext - a jumbled, unreadable format.
+This converts the text into ciphertext - a jumbled, unreadable format.

-• S/MIME (Secure/Multipurpose Internet Mail Extensions): Provides end-to-end encryption by using a pair of permanently held cryptographic keys, and is only possible if the sender and recipient have obtained a digital certificate.
+• S/MIME (Secure/Multipurpose Internet Mail Extensions): Provides end-to-end encryption using a pair of cryptographic keys and requires a digital certificate for both sender and recipient.

 Encryption Best Practices

 How can you make sure the right emails are encrypted?
-Here are some email encryption best practices.
+Here are some email encryption best practices to follow.

 Choose the Right Encryption Solution

-Outlook users can encrypt emails natively, but this encryption is not suitable for most types of sensitive data.
+Outlook users can encrypt messages natively, but this may not be suitable for all types of sensitive data.

-• Most email providers offer TLS encryption as standard and optional S/MIME encryption with a digital certificate.
+• Most providers use TLS encryption by default and offer optional S/MIME with a digital certificate.

-• A Microsoft 365 E3 licence gives enterprise users additional functionality in the form of Microsoft 365 Message Encryption (MPME).
+• Microsoft 365 enterprise users (with an E3 licence or above) gain access to Microsoft 365 Message Encryption (MPME).

 "The rights management (MPME) feature is intended as a tool to prevent accidental misuse and is not a security boundary."

-For email encryption to protect sensitive enterprise customer communications, a dedicated secure email service is required.
+For enterprise-grade protection, a dedicated secure email service is recommended.

-Learn more about secure email services for businesses.
+Learn more about secure email services for business.

 What Native Email Encryption Doesn’t Do

-Secure email solutions don't just offer added security, they enable recipients to easily reply with the same level of protection.
+Specialist secure email services make it easy for recipients to reply securely with the same level of encryption and protection.

 Key Statistics